Cph4v/QR_code_detection_real_time/README.md

 # QR-Code Project

 This repository is a collection of scripts demonstrating my capabilities in programming and deploying solutions.
 The project showcases various functionalities related to QR code processing, camera tuning, motion detection, and more.
-It is intended as a portfolio piece rather than a deployable application.
+It is intended as a portfolio piece rather than a deployable application.this code was similar to a part of my project in rapid solutions internatinal.

 ## Project Structure